 Many underwriters and financial advisers agree that your age and your gender play the biggest role in determining your life insurance rates.
 Obviously, the younger you are, the less of a risk you pose to the insurance companies.
 Additionally, because insurers can collect more premium payments from them, you can expect women to pay lower rates due to their longer life expectancies.

 To counteract this, you should apply for life insurance as early as possible.
-This does not mean that teenagers and school children should all start applying for life insurance.
+This does not mean that teenagers and schoolchildren should all start applying for life insurance.
 You really only need life insurance if you have people depending on your income to survive.
-If you get married, have kids, or at least plan on doing so in the near future, than it may be time to start looking to purchase life insurance.
+If you get married, have kids, or at least plan on doing so in the near future, then it may be time to start looking to purchase life insurance.
 People in their 20s can expect the best life insurance rates.
 If you are already in your 30s or 40s, however, don’t fret.
 You can still find preferred rates without breaking the bank.

 Are You A Smoker?

 Smokers pay much more for life insurance than non-smokers.
 This is the case for nearly all insurance companies.
 The reason is that smokers are more susceptible to heart disease, lung cancer, emphysema, throat cancer, and many other health risks.
-Like stated above, the larger your risk to the insurer, the more you can expect to pay.
+As stated above, the larger your risk to the insurer, the more you can expect to pay.
 Because of the high likelihood that smokers will die early, life insurance companies have no choice but to make them pay higher premiums for life insurance.

 Smokers can expect to pay at least triple what a non-smoker would pay for life insurance.
 The best way to get better rates, as a smoker, is obviously to quit smoking immediately.
-While most life insurance companies require you to be smoke free for at least 3 years to give you preferred rates, others set the bar at only 1 year.
-Your best bet is to quit smoking now, not only for lower life insurance payments, but also for your overall health and well-being.
+While most life insurance companies require you to be smoke-free for at least 3 years to give you preferred rates, others set the bar at only 1 year.
+Your best bet is to quit smoking now, not only for lower life insurance payments but also for your overall health and well-being.